The Cure’s new album: Release date, title, tracklist and more

 The Cure frontman Robert Smith has revealed more details about The Cure's first album in over a decade.
 Find out everything we know about the record so far.

-Robert Smith has given more information on The Cure's new album, which will follow-up 2008's 4:13 Dream.
+Robert Smith has given more information on The Cure's new album, which will be the follow-up 2008's 4:13 Dream.

-The veteran rockers have been inducted into the Rock and Roll Hall of Fame 2019 alongside the likes of Radiohead, Roxy Music and The Zombies, and now their frontman has given an update on new material.
+The veteran rockers were inducted into the Rock and Roll Hall of Fame 2019 last weekend alongside the likes of Radiohead, Roxy Music and The Zombies, and now their frontman has given an update on new material.

 The Cure marked their 40th anniversary with a huge show in London’s Hyde Park in July 2018.

-Now, Robert Smith and co are to continue the celebration into 2019 with a series of festival dates across Europe and the UK… with more to be confirmed.
+Robert Smith and co are to continue the celebration into 2019 with a series of festival dates across Europe and the UK including Glastonbury Festival, alongside Stormzy and The Killers.

 2019 marks both the 40th anniversary of the release of their debut album Three Imaginary Boys and 30 years since their milestone album Disintegration hit the shops.

-Watch The Cure play Friday I'm In Love at British Summer Time this year:
+Watch The Cure play Friday I'm In Love at British Summer Time in 2018: